LauraMoraB/MCV_CNN_framework/README.md

 #### Results

-The following table shows the results obtained from the different tasks:
+The following table shows the results obtained from the different tasks.
+We have used two networks, the well known **VGG16** and our own CNN, **MiniNet**.
+The experiments have been done using the following datasets: [TT100k](https://cg.cs.tsinghua.edu.cn/traffic-sign/), [BelgiumTSC](https://btsd.ethz.ch/shareddata/) and [KITTI](http://www.cvlibs.net/datasets/kitti/).

 | Network |       Experiment     | TT100K  |        | Belgium |        | KITTI   |        |
 |---------|----------------------|---------|--------|---------|--------|---------|--------|